 Digital Service Management

-Digital Service Management (DSM), a relatively new concept in the service management world, expands upon ITSM and ESM by moving organisations from a reactive posture to a predictive one.
+Digital Service Management (DSM), a relatively new concept in the service management world, expands upon ITSM and ESM by moving organizations from a reactive posture to a predictive one.
 The needs of employees and customers are always changing, making it difficult to align IT services with an enterprise’s shifting business goals and strategies.

 For example, COVID-19 restrictions forced more than 70% of polled employees to work from home on a temporary basis, according to research from PricewaterhouseCoopers.
 Under a standard ITSM framework, this rapid transition would have caused significant operational challenges and productivity issues.
-However, by incorporating DSM principles, organisations may have been able to stay one step ahead of the lockdown.
+However, by incorporating DSM principles, organizations may have been able to stay one step ahead of the lockdown.

-One way to conceptualise DSM is to treat it as the connective tissue that holds an organisation’s IT services together, ensuring business technologies and customer-facing applications can be adapted to real-world conditions.
+One way to conceptualize DSM is to treat it as the connective tissue that holds an organization’s IT services together, ensuring business technologies and customer-facing applications can be adapted to real-world conditions.
 It helps fill in the gaps between different IT solutions, bringing together siloed data stores into a seamless, big-picture view.
 When implemented successfully, DSM can allow for more accurate outage forecasting, efficient process automation and the ability to scale resources on demand by leveraging predictive analytics and anomaly detection capabilities.

 DSM includes all the principles and strategies inherent in ITSM and ESM environments but adds an extra layer of visibility and control that digital enterprises need to remain competitive.
-This new framework aligns with the latest iteration of ITIL, ITIL 4, which emphasises continuous improvement through IT service planning, implementation, benchmarking and Service Value System (SVS) alignment.
-By bringing DSM to the forefront, organisations can enhance the customer experience, leverage new value streams and incorporate the latest advancements into their management workflows — DevOps, cloud computing, machine learning and AIOPS to name a few.
+This new framework aligns with the latest iteration of ITIL, ITIL 4, which emphasizes continuous improvement through IT service planning, implementation, benchmarking and Service Value System (SVS) alignment.
+By bringing DSM to the forefront, organizations can enhance the customer experience, leverage new value streams and incorporate the latest advancements into their management workflows — DevOps, cloud computing, machine learning and AIOPS to name a few.

 No matter where you are on your digital transformation journey, the end result will only be as effective as the path you took and the choices that lie ahead.
 Modern IT services aren’t plug-and-play solutions, they require careful planning and oversight to deliver the capabilities you need to bring your business model into the 21st century, and beyond.